tribbie/clubman/INSTALLATION.md

 [you might want to consider removing the .git directory]

-### get clubman app
+### get Clubman app

 Retrieve this Clubman CakePHP app through GitHub into a separate *appclubman* subdirectory (for now).

     cd clubman
     git clone git://github.com/tribbie/clubman.git ./appclubman

-### get markdown plugin
+### get Markdown plugin

-Retrieve the MarkDown CakePHP plugin through GitHub into the *appclubman* directory structure.
+Retrieve the Markdown CakePHP plugin through GitHub into the *appclubman* directory structure.

     cd clubman
     git clone git://github.com/maurymmarques/markdown-cakephp.git ./appclubman/app/Plugin/Markdown

-### merge clubman app into cakephp app directory
+### merge Clubman app into CakePHP app directory

-Now, merge the Clubman app into the CakePHP.
+Now, merge the Clubman app into the CakePHP `/app` directory.

     cd clubman
     rsync -av --remove-source-files ./appclubman/app/ ./app/

-You can now check (it should not contain files) and then remove the *appclubman* directory (it is no longer needed).
+You can now check (it should not contain files) and then remove (it is no longer needed) the *appclubman* directory.

 ## Configuration